rotondozer/waitlist-api/README.md

-# WaitList
+# WaitList-API

-An app for organizing and prioritizing guests on a restaurant's waitlist by Nick Rotondo
+An app for organizing and prioritizing guests on a restaurant's waitlist.

+Full-Stack application by Nick Rotondo

 ## Dependencies